SochircaRoman/blog_site/README.md

 ## Example: https://ibb.co/Svxpf5B

 ## Custom endpoints
++ Register user
++ Login User
++ Activate User account
++ Find user by id
-+ Find post by name
++ Find post by userId
-+ Find post by tags
++ Find tags by userId

-+ Get all posts
+## CRUD methods
 + Get all users

-## CRUD methods
++ Update user
++ Delete user

 + Create a post
 + Get all posts
 + Update post
 + Delete post

++ Create a tag
++ Get all tags
++ Update tag
++ Delete tag

 ## Custom endpoints
 + Get posts by tag
 + Get post by title

+## User registration
++ For register the users must enter username, password an email.
++ For succes registration the users must activate their account.

 ## User authentification
 + The users can be authenticated using username and password.
-+ The users will have 2 groups: admin and simple users
++ The users will have 2 groups: admin and simple users.

-## Working with files
-Example: Every post entity will contain one image.
++ Each user have an unique token for login
++ The simple users dont have permission for accesing private information (users info, update user, delete user, etc).

 Must be implemented the following functionalities>
-+ Upload cover image
++ Upload post image
-+ Delete cover image
++ Delete post image